Carlsbad DUI Defense

 • DUI with a Minor Passenger: A DUI charge is subject to enhanced penalties if a minor passenger is found in the car.
 This can result in additional jail time.

-What are the Degrees of DUI Offenses?
+What Are the Degrees of DUI Offenses?

 In California, while a first, second, or even third offense is typically a misdemeanor, the charge can be elevated to a felony under specific circumstances.